HitLuca/Incremental-Predictive-Monitoring-of-Business-Processes-with-A-priori-knowledge/README.md

 This contribution aims at improving the existing predictive model only, without improving/developing the existing prediction methods

 ### Inference algorithms
 The project is divided into Control Flow (CF) prediction and Control Flow + Resource (CFR) prediction.
-At the moment, control flow and resource consist of categorical variables
+At the moment, control flow and resource consist of categorical variables.
+Time has also been added as a prediction element, creating the Control Flow + Resource + Time (CFRT) acronym.

 #### Control Flow inference algorithms
 * ```_6_evaluate_baseline_SUFFIX_only``` -> Baseline 1 - no a-priori knowledge is used and only the control-flow is predicted.